Employer of Record in Poland

 Employment Contract Requirements

-Polish labour law classifies contracts as indefinite, extendable fixed-term (up to 33 months), and probationary (up to three months).
+Polish labor law classifies contracts as indefinite, extendable fixed-term (up to 33 months), and probationary (up to three months).
 Employment contracts must be in writing and include, at a minimum, the following information for legal validity:

 • Identification of both parties